pragya-jain-io/pragya-jain-io/README.md

 ## i have worked with

-startups, professors, mid-stage companies, big corporates, freelancers, etc.
+startups, mid-stage companies, big corporates, my father, freelancers, professors, etc.

 and i have used